-- Through course readings and discussions, students will demonstrate knowledge of the origins and types of travel writing. - Students will be able to conduct close textual analyses of selected travel writing. - Through course readings and discussions, students will demonstrate knowledge of the moral and ethical issues involved in the act of writing about other cultures. - Through course readings and their own written work, students will show an understanding of narrative structure, as well as the importance of style, voice and ethos in the genre of travel writing. - Write lucid, well-constructed arguments analyzing and interpreting texts. - Synthesize primary and secondary readings to write an extended paper on the course theme. - Students will utilize their own travel writing as a tool for analysis of cultural and political issues relevant to Metz, Alsace-Lorraine, and France. - Understand basic concepts of intercultural sensitivity, worldview structures and mindful learning - Situate Metz, France and the Grand Est region and Europe in broad historical, cultural, and geopolitical contexts - Develop and sharpen critical thinking skills and apply them to concepts and debates around identity, globalization, and notions of globalism and global citizenship

-Understand and analyze socio-cultural and political developments and current societal debates in France and Europe and be capable of considering these phenomena in cross-cultural, cross-regional and cross-national contexts
+- Through course readings and discussions, students will demonstrate knowledge of the origins and types of pandemic literature and media. - Students will be able to conduct close textual analyses of selected pandemic writing and research. - Through course readings and discussions, students will demonstrate knowledge of the moral and ethical issues involved in the act of writing about pandemics. - Write lucid, well-constructed arguments analyzing and interpreting texts and artifacts. - Synthesize primary and secondary readings to completed an extended project on the course theme. - Students will utilize travel writing as a tool for analysis of cultural and political issues relevant to pandemcis in Europe, Metz, Alsace-Lorraine, and France. - Understand basic concepts of intercultural sensitivity, worldview structures and mindful learning - Situate Metz, France and the Grand Est region and Europe in broad historical, cultural, and geopolitical contexts - Develop and sharpen critical thinking skills and apply them to concepts and debates around pandemics, identity, globalization, and notions of globalism and global citizenship - Understand and analyze socio-cultural and political developments and current societal debates in France and Europe and be capable of considering these phenomena in cross-cultural, cross-regional and cross-national contexts about disease and pandemics.